brunogabriel/pokedex-flutter/README.md

 # GitHub Pokédex Project

+> Note: I recommend to run this project in mobile platforms: Android and iOS.

 Welcome to the GitHub Pokédex project!
 This comprehensive Pokédex allows you to explore and discover information about your favorite Pokémon from all generations.

 ## Showcase